agrimal/minidatacenter/docs/dns-guide.md

                        The second string is the domain name, without the zone (ex : my-server).
 * **reverse:** `list of dictionaries` Each dictionary is a reverse DNS zone  with the following keys :
   * **subnet:** `string` Subnet of the zone in CIDR notation.
                 (ex : 192.168.1.0/24)
     **ns_url:** `string` FQDN of this server in this zone, without the last dot, for the NS record.
                 (ex : dns.my-domain.com)
     **ns_contact:** `string` First part of the email address (before the @) of the contact for this zone.
                     (ex : admin).
     **ptr_records:** `[[string, string], …]` List of each PTR record in this zone. each record is a list of 2 strings.
                      The first string is the FQDN, without the last dot (ex : my-server.my-domain.com).
                      The second string is the IP address (ex : 192.168.1.10).

+**dns_clients:** `[{ string : string }, …]`

+   List of dictionaries.
+Each dictionary is an ACL allowing to query the DNS server.
+The first string is the name of the ACL, in fact it's just a comment in the configuration file) (ex : Clients).
+The second string is the CIDR subnet allowed to query the DNS (ex : 192.168.0.0/24).

+**dns_admins:** `[{ string : string }, …]`

+   List of dictionaries.
+Each dictionary is an ACL allowing to update the DNS server.
+The first string is the name of the ACL, in fact it's just a comment in the configuration file) (ex : DHCP Container).
+The second string is the CIDR subnet allowed to query the DNS (ex : 10.0.0.102/32).

+**dhcp_pairs:** `[string, …]`

+   List of strings.
+   Each string is the name of a DHCP server paired with this DNS server.
+   The DHCP leases given by the DHCP server will be verified and updated in the DNS server.

 **renew_all_secrets:** `boolean`

    If you run the playbook with this parameter set to 'true', then all keys (TSIG) will be deleted and generated again.

 ### Usage